abhayspawar/trading_backtesting/README.md

 # trading_backtesting
-Example of writing a backtesting framework from scratch.
+Example of implementing a backtesting framework from scratch.

 ### Why?
 Implementing backtesting is seen as something very complicated, but actually it is not!